REVIEW — Yieldstreet, "Evolve Your Wealth"

 (To assert their market dominance, Yieldstreet puts their logo on umbrellas at polo matches in affluent ZIP codes.)

-Beyond the glossy veneer of name recognition — and ritzy marketing — how does Yieldstreet really stack up against its competitors (Fundrise, RealtyMogul, EquityMultiple, etc.)?
+How does Yieldstreet really stack up against its competitors (Fundrise, RealtyMogul, EquityMultiple, etc.)?
 Can we recommend the platform in good conscience?
 Could they eventually go down?
-After all, they’re no stranger to massive defaults and legal problems — the bankruptcy of Synapse is just the latest in a series of embarrassing mishaps for the company.
+They're no stranger to huge defaults and legal issues, and the tide seems to finally be turning against them; I've seen a big uptick in disgruntled Yieldstreet investors this year.
 Let’s take a closer look.

 Key Features